 However, contrary to popular belief, RFPs almost always fall short of delivering the best deals.
-This article explores six critical reasons why RFPs may be hindering rather than helping your business and offers a more effective alternative.
+RFPs often create a one-size-fits-all approach that prevents evaluating soft skills, unique strengths, or innovative approaches, which can hinder the selection of the best partner.
+This article explores ten critical reasons why RFPs may be hindering rather than helping your business and offers a more effective alternative.

 And for those organizations like governments and schools who are required by law to use RFP’s, this article is as relevant as ever as well.
 While you may still have to use them, you can do them better by paying credence to the pitfalls below.